mutisyag/ozone/doc/workflow.md

 Both Party users and the Secretariat will have the ability to add supporting files to a specific version (for example emails or PDF/Excel files containing the data) - these files should only be treated as supporting info, not as actual data.

-When the Secretariat picks a version from a Party to process, the source version is recorded/associated with the new version that the Secretariat creates.
+When the Secretariat picks a submitted version from a Party for further processing, the new version that the Secretariat creates is linked to the version submitted by the Reporter.

 If the Secretariat enters new data from a Party's email submission, the absence of a first version from the Party side will indicate that the submission was not made through the ORS.